VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - Transforming entities
 - Advanced physics interactions
 - Audio and sound effects
-- Partilce effects
+- Particle effects

 **Stride Community Toolkit Preview - Code-Only Feature - Refactoring**

 Let's refactor the code to make it more modular, reusable, and maintainable. 🛠️

-Or with another words - let's clean up the mess we made! 😅
+Or in other words, let’s clean up the mess we made! 😅

+{% include _alert.html type:'light' title: "Content reviewed and enhanced with the assistance of ChatGPT." %}